mezmicrosoft/Microsoft_R_Server/Flight_Delay_Prediction/README.md

 ## <a name="anchor-3"></a> Step 3: Prepare Training and Test Datasets

-Before choosing and applying a learning algorithm to predict whether the flight will be delayed by more than 15 minutes, we randomly split 80% data as training set and the remaining 20% as test set. `rxExec()` allows distributed execution of a function in parallel across nodes (computers) or cores of a _compute context_ such as a cluster.
+Before choosing and applying a learning algorithm to predict whether the flight will be delayed by more than 15 minutes, we randomly select 80% from the joined dataset to create a training set and use the residual 20% as the test set to evaluate the model obtained from the training set.

+`rxExec()` allows distributed execution of a function in parallel across nodes (computers) or cores of a _compute context_ such as a cluster.
 ```
 rxExec(rxSplit, inData = finalData,
        outFilesBase="finalData",